 Design wise, the iPhone 11 Pro and iPhone 11 Pro Max look similar to the iPhone XS and XS Max, but come in textured matte finishes available in Gold, Space Gray, Silver, and a never-before-used Apple color: Midnight Green.

-Though the new phones don't look much different, Apple says they're made from the toughest glass ever in a smartphone and offer improved water resistance (IP68), boosting overall durability.
+Though the 2019 iPhones don't look much different, Apple says they're made from the toughest glass ever in a smartphone and offer improved water resistance (IP68), boosting overall durability.
 Spatial audio support offers a more immersive sound experience, and Dolby Atmos is supported.

 The biggest difference between the iPhone 11 Pro and Pro Max and the previous-generation iPhones is the triple-lens camera setup.
 Apple's new iPhones feature triple 12-megapixel ultra wide angle, wide angle, and telephoto cameras.